Aandri99/redpitaya-knowledgebase/active_learning/Chapter3/12_PWM_doc.rst

 .. image:: img/12_analog_PWM_screencap.png
 	:name: analog PWM screen capture
 	:align: center

-But why do we need to use a DC signal as a reference voltage?
-No reason.
-We could easily set it to a sine wave.
-There is a limitation though.
-Sine wave’s amplitude has to be less than that of the sawtooth to achieve a proper modulation.
-Otherwise clipping would occur.
-I selected 0.45 V amplitude and 0.5V offset.
+There is no inherent requirement to use a DC signal as a reference voltage for PWM modulation.
+In fact, other waveforms, such as sine waves, can be used.
+However, there is a limitation to the amplitude of the sine wave.
+It must be less than the amplitude of the sawtooth waveform to ensure proper modulation without clipping.
+In this particular experiment, a sine wave with an amplitude of 0.45 V and a DC offset of 0.5 V was chosen as the reference voltage.

 .. image:: img/12_analog_PWM_sine_screencap.png
 	:name: analog PWM sine wave modulation screen capture